rip1s/PwnSandboxForCTF/README.md

 ```bash
 python ./sandbox.py /path/to/your/binary
 ```
-There will be a file named test in your binary's folder
+There will be a binary output named test in your script's folder

 ## Requirement